 3.5 The Fund no longer provides facilities for members to pay AVCs to enhance their benefits at retirement.
-Accumulated AVC assets are invested both internally in RPF and externally in a range of funds (with Prudential, Equitable Life and Utmost Life).
-Members may make DC AVCs through Refinitiv UK Retirement Plan ('RRP').
+Accumulated AVC assets are invested through RPF (with Prudential and Utmost Life).
+There are also AVCs paid by RPF members held externally with the Legal & General Master Trust, having been previously held in and then transferred from the Refinitiv Retirement Plan (RRP).